almcnall/cloud-LDAS/CONTRIBUTING.md

 +++

-As noted in the README, this guide is [MyST Markdown], with cells you can run interatively using the bash kernel when the [Jupytext] extension is available.
+As noted in the README, this guide is [MyST Markdown], with cells you can run interactively using the bash kernel when the [Jupytext] extension is available.

 [MyST Markdown]: https://mystmd.org/
 [Jupytext]: https://jupytext.readthedocs.io/